RocketRiley/HomeAISystem-DEV/README.md

 Set `DSPY_MODEL` in your `.env` to pick the language model backend.

+### Life lessons

+Clair distils experiences into high‑confidence "life lessons" stored as opinions.
+Lessons evolve with new evidence but never override the content filter.
+See [docs/LifeLessons.md](docs/LifeLessons.md) for details.

 ### Unity VRM setup

 A starter Unity project lives in `unity_project/` with scripts for